tillitis/tillitis-key1/doc/system_description/software.md

 ## Firmware

-The purpose of the firmware (FW) is to bootstrap itseld, set up the application environment and then load and measure application to generate the application compound device identifier (CD).
+The purpose of the firmware (FW) is to bootstrap itself, set up the application environment and then load and measure an application to generate the application compound device identifier (CD).

 The TKey has 128 kilobyte RAM.
 The FW loads the application at the